-As of December 31, 2014 and 2013, the Company held a Level 3 liability associated with warrants, issued in connection with the Company's equity offerings, completed in September and October 2013 as well as January 2014.
-The warrants are considered liabilities and are valued using a binomial option-pricing model, the significant unobservable inputs for which include exercise price of the warrants, market price of the underlying common shares, expected term, expected volatility based on a group of the Company's peers and the risk-free rate corresponding to the expected term of the warrants.
-As of December 31, 2013, the Company also held a Level 3 liability associated with a forward contract which arose in connection with the Company's November 22, 2013 execution of an equity purchase agreement with certain investors.
-The agreement required the Company to issue a fixed number of shares of common stock and warrants to purchase common stock at a predetermined price of \$3.0 million provided the Company completes the listing of its common stock on a public stock exchange.
-The forward contract's fair value was determined upon execution as the difference between the present value of the equity proceeds to be received under the agreement less the fair value of the underlying securities.
-The forward contract liability was recorded in the balance sheet as a component of accrued liabilities and was revalued at each reporting period until contract settlement, which occurred on January 29, 2014.
-The fair value of the underlying common stock and warrants were valued using an option-pricing model, the inputs of which are similar to those used in the valuation of the Company's liability classified warrants.
-Changes to any of the inputs to the option-pricing models used by the Company can have a significant impact to the estimated fair value of the warrants and forward contract liabilities.
+As of December 31, 2015 and 2014, the Company held a Level 3 liability associated with warrants, issued in connection with the Company's financings completed in September and October 2013, January 2014, and August 2015.
+The warrants are considered liabilities and are valued using a binomial option-pricing model, the significant inputs for which include exercise price of the warrants, market price of the underlying common shares, expected term, expected volatility, the risk-free rate, and the expected changes in stock price that follow announcements of the Company's clinical trial results and other strategic initiatives.
+Changes to any of the inputs to the option-pricing models used by the Company can have a significant impact to the estimated fair value of the warrants.

-The following table sets forth a summary of the changes in the fair value of our Level 3 financial instruments (in thousands):
+The following tables set forth a summary of the changes in the fair value of our Level 3 financial instruments (in thousands):